 PNGC also participates in BPA's rate cases and relevant workshops and processes.
-Since all of its members are cooperatives, the members' interests are well aligned.
-As such, PNGC staff does not have to deal with the conflicts of interest that arise in large public power groups that are also BPA watch dogs (e.g. the Public Power Council).
+Since all of its members are cooperatives, the members' interests are typically well aligned.
+As such, PNGC staff does not have to deal with nearly as many of the conflicts of interest that arise in large public power groups that are also BPA watch dogs (e.g. the Public Power Council).

 PNGC staff has a good working relationship with BPA.
 As such, if a PNGC member has an issue it would like to take up with BPA it has a strong voice that can speak on its behalf.
 This will be even more important as the end of the current BPA power and transmission contracts nears.
 Having a strong voice in influencing the decisions that will go into the terms and conditions of the next BPA contracts will be invaluable.
 In addition, OPALCO is in the unique position of being reliant on a submarine transmission cable to deliver power to its service territory.
 Having a strong voice like PNGC that can address BPA transmission issues could also be invaluable.

 PNGC's member utilities are essentially sharing staff that they would otherwise have to hire inhouse to track power supply issues, work with BPA, project future power supply requirements and execute power purchases when necessary.
 If it were assumed that a member utility would need two full time employees to do the same amount of labor that each utility receives from PNGC, the cost would be somewhere in the \$300,000 range (salary and benefits for two full time employees).
+However, two FTE are not likely to be able to recreate the range of expertise and skillsets that PNGC provides.
 The other issue with staffing is that PNGC's member utilities are, like OPALCO, remotely located in very rural areas.
 Attracting high-caliber staff, comparable to PNGC's staff, to live and work in each of the member utilities service territories would be a daunting task.